The Wild & Free

 1:00: Exploration & Skill Building

-After lunch, we head out to practice our ancestral skills, discover knew plants and animals, and/or further investigate a new habitat.
+After lunch, we head out to practice our ancestral skills, discover new plants and animals, and/or further investigate a new habitat.

 2:00: Snack